luijkr/blog/_drafts/for-each-databricks-workflows.md

 dbutils.jobs.taskValues.set(key="countries", value=values)
 ```

+When you’ve gotten this far, *you now truly are a wizard, Harry!* 😉

 ## Limitations And Considerations

 There are several limitations and things to consider when using the *For Each* task type.

 ### Single Task

-For each **only allows a single task to be looped over**.
+*For Each* **only allows a single task to be looped over**.
 An orchestrator like Azure Data Factory (ADF) *does* allow [looping over multiple tasks](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-for-each-activity){:target="_blank"}, which are then run in sequence.
 Airflow is even more flexible, and allows all kinds of customer structures - *e.g.*, using [branching](https://www.astronomer.io/docs/learn/airflow-branch-operator){:target="_blank"}.

+Of course, a notebook could execute many steps, but it would have been nice to separate different steps in separate tasks.

 ### Nested Loops

-**Nested loops are not supported** by Workflows - nor is it by ADF.
+Nested loops are **not supported** by Workflows - nor is it by ADF.
 As mentioned in Level 3, a workaround is to **use an outer *For Each* loop to call another job**.

 ### Concurrency

 While not mentioned in this blog post, a *concurrency* parameter can be set for a *For Each* task - defaulting to 1. **The maximum concurrency is 100**, which should be plenty for most use cases.
-However, be mindful of how many tasks you want to run in parallel.
+Do be mindful of how many tasks you want to run in parallel.

 ### Running Tasks Sequentially

 When the concurrency parameter is set to anything greater than the default of 1, it will run as many tasks as possible in parallel.
-This implies that **we can also run things sequentially**.
-However, in case the **task order depends on the order of your task values**.
-Hence, it is important to pay attention to how you define your parameters.
+This implies that **we can also run things sequentially** - just set the concurrency parameter to 1.
+However, in that case the **order in which your tasks are executed depends on how you define the task values**.
+Pay attention to how you define your parameters and you're good to go.